Is-it-lit-mega-project/meta-data/README.md

 ### Data
 0. Translation layer to keep databases in sync
-1. AWS SQL Database
+1. AWS Relational Database
 1. AWS Graph Database

 ## Requirements
 * AuthN/Z
 * User can have characters in their life to make planning quests easier.  (max 100)
-* User can manage RELATIONSIPS between 2 or more characters.
+* User can manage RELATIONSHIPS between 2 or more characters.
 * Relationships can be positive or negative.
 * Form to add characters.
 * Form to view characters.